Webdevava/Webdevava/README.md

 # Ankur Auti

-**Full-Stack Developer** • **Cloud-Native Specialist** • **Pune, India**
+**Full-Stack Developer**

 Building scalable web applications with modern technologies and cloud infrastructure.
-Passionate about clean code, performance optimization, and cutting-edge development practices.
+Passionate about clean code, performance optimization, and modern development practices.

 ---

 ## What I Do

-I architect and develop full-stack applications using Next.js, React, and Node.js ecosystems, with a focus on scalable cloud deployments.
-From serverless functions to database optimization, I create production-ready solutions that perform at scale.
+I architect and develop full-stack applications with **Next.js**, **React**, and **Node.js**, focusing on scalable cloud deployments.
+From serverless functions to database optimization, I deliver production-ready solutions that perform reliably at scale.

-**Core Expertise:**
-- Frontend: Next.js, React, TypeScript, Tailwind CSS
-- Backend: Node.js, NestJS, RESTful APIs
-- Database: PostgreSQL, MongoDB
-- Cloud: AWS (Lambda, EC2, S3, RDS)
-- Languages: JavaScript, TypeScript, Python

-## Background

-**Education:** B.Sc.
-Computer Science, Dr. Babasaheb Ambedkar Marathwada University
-**Learning:** Self-taught through comprehensive courses, documentation, and hands-on projects
+---

 ## Tech Stack